view7677/java-interview-questions/pages/Threads.md

 ####  7 .
 When threads are not lightweight process in java?

-Answer.
 Threads are lightweight process only if threads of same process are executing concurrently.
 But if threads of different processes are executing concurrently then threads are heavy weight process.

 ####  8. How can you ensure all threads that started from main must end in order in which they started and also main should end in last?
 (Important)

-Answer.
 Interviewers tend to know interviewees knowledge about Thread methods.
 So this is time to prove your point by answering correctly.
 We can use join() methodto ensure all threads that started from main must end in order in which they started and also main should end in last.In other words waits for this thread to die.
 Calling join() method internally calls join(0);

 ####  9.What is difference between starting thread with `run()` and `start()` method?
 (Important)

-Answer.
 This is quite interesting #### , it might confuse you a bit and at time may make you think is there really any difference between starting thread with `run()` and `start()` method.

 When you call `start()` method, main thread internally calls `run()` method to start newly created Thread, so `run()` method is ultimately called by newly created thread.